ronalfy/reorder-posts/readme.txt

 <li>Advanced settings panel for overriding the menu order of custom post type queries</li>
 </ul>

-Advanced customization is allowed via hooks.
-See the <a  href="https://github.com/ronalfy/reorder-posts#plugin-filters">Plugin Filters on GitHub</a>.

 <h3>Spread the Word</h3>
 If you like this plugin, please help spread the word.
 Rate the plugin.
 Write about the plugin.
 Something :)